christian-nickerson/vu1-monitor/README.md

-# vu1-monitor
+# VU1-Monitor

-Agnostic hardware monitoring CLI application for VU1 Dials
+A platform agnostic CLI tool for monitoring hardware usage using the VU1 Dials.